For most of human agricultural history, the food system was simple, a very localized production - consumption - recycle

 Beef farms - They come in many sizes, from very small ones with a handful of cattle, to very large feedlots with thousands of animals.
 Many ranches cover tens of thousands of hectares; others, just a few hundred.
 The most typical is the cow-calf operation, usually part of a mixed farm with field crops.
 In these operations, the cattle spend considerable time outdoors on pasture.
 Some live their entire lives on one farm, but most are moved (usually by truck) to other farms for different phases of their life, including being sold to farms in the US.
 Most end up in large feedlots for final finishing on corn and grain feed.
-For example, Alberta has some 150 feedlots and 38% of them have capacity over 20,000 head.
+For example, Alberta has some 150 feedlots and 38% of them have capacity for over 20,000 head.
 Then they are off to large slaughtering plants that can handle tens of thousands of animals each day.
 Beef is turned into numerous products, including hamburger, steak and prepared stews and soups.
 But since only about 55% of the animal is eaten by humans, the other 45% is rendered into industrial products, pet food and leather.
 About half our beef is exported, the other half consumed domestically.
 We also import beef products, particularly from the US.
 Beef consumption has been dropping, but many nutritionists think it should drop further for optimal health.